English Local History Bursaries

 The Phil Batman Family History Prize

-If you are interested in submitting your work, please contact a member of staff in English Local History.
-Email entries to Dr Richard Jones, Director of the Centre for English Local History, at firstname.lastname@example.org
+If you are interested in submitting your work, or would like to discuss if your dissertation is eligible, please contact the Director of the Centre for English Local History: Professor Andrew Hopper at firstname.lastname@example.org

 The John Nichols Prize